notabenoid/notabenoid/README.md

+# Notabenoid

-# Notabenoid - a web service for collaborative translation
+Notabenoid is a web service for collaborative translation.

 ## Running the site